codeforkansascity/tagging-tracker-alt-apps/NEW_WORKFLOW.md

 ### Missing capability
 - [ ] show tags under the event groups, need to complete tag save by event first

+### Side bugs
+Hitting save vs. using onblur event doesn't behave the same, looks like it didn't save but it did.
+Onblur is fine.